-Yes, an opened tub of Vaseline will expire eventually, although it can last for up to 10 years if stored correctly.
-Unopened Vaseline will last a lifetime as there are no active ingredients, so there’s nothing in there to expire.
+Yes, an opened tub of Vaseline will expire eventually, although it can last up to 10 years if stored correctly.
+Unopened Vaseline will last a lifetime as there are no active ingredients, so there’s nothing to expire.

 A tub of Vaseline that’s survived years beyond its expiry date but still looks as good as new, it probably is.

-Vaseline that’s changed color or developed a strange smell may still be good for lubricating a sneaky door, but it may no longer be something you want to apply to your skin.
+Vaseline that’s changed color or developed a strange smell may still be suitable for lubricating a squeaky door, but it may no longer be something you want to apply to your skin.

-Vaseline contains very few nutrients, which is why most people choose not to eat it.
+Vaseline contains few nutrients, so most people choose not to eat it.
 That characteristic also means bacteria will struggle to grow in it.

 Some 30 years ago, a senior vice-president of Chesebrough-Ponds U.S.A told The New York Times that you could keep Vaseline for up to five years beyond its recommended shelf life, “and the product wouldn’t become harmful to use.”